isomerpages/nlb-curiocity/_events/Curiocity Showcase 2022/Introduction.md

 third_nav_title: Curiocity Showcase 2022
 ---
 ## **Curiocity: Places & Perspectives**
-Looking at our modern and futuristic cityscape today, it is easy to forget that Singapore was once home to quiet fishing villages and lush forests.
-And as we’ve changed, so has our cityscape.
-By spotlighting places known for entertainment and relaxation, particularly in downtown Singapore, Curiocity gives us an opportunity to look back and examine our history of spaces and ask what we might have gained or lost and what we can learn from them.
+Looking at Singapore today, it is easy to forget that it was once dotted with *kampungs* and plantations.
+And as we have changed, so has our cityscape.
+By spotlighting selected leisure and entertainment places in downtown Singapore as well as presenting fascinating histories hidden in plain sight, Curiocity gives us an opportunity to examine the evolution of our spaces and reflect on our relationship with them.

-*Curiocity: Places & Perspectives* is a showcase that enables Singapore collections from the National Library Board and its partners to be accessible outside of the libraries and archives in new ways.
-Available in varied formats both in-person and online, Curiocity invites you to be inspired to discover, learn and engage with our island’s history.

-Presented in partnership with the Light to Night Festival 2022, Curiocity will be held at the National Library Building (3 January – 3 February 2022) and across several locations in the Civic District (14 January – 3 February 2022).
+Accessible both in-person and online, Curiocity invites you to discover, learn and engage with our island’s history through the content and collections from the National Library Board and its partners.
+Presented in partnership with the Light to Night Festival 2022, *Curiocity: Places & Perspectives* will be held at the National Library Building (3 January – 3 February 2022) and across several locations in the Civic District (14 January – 3 February 2022).

 Curiocity is part of NLB’s Libraries and Archives Blueprint 2025 (LAB25), a five-year journey of our next phase of transformation.
 Curiocity contributes towards our role as Singapore Storytellers, which aims to nurture a stronger appreciation of the Singapore experience by eliciting curiosity and wonder, while shaping an understanding of Singapore’s heritage and identity in the process.

 ___